OCamlPro/superbol-studio-oss/sphinx/vscode-extension.rst

 The settings for the extension are to be modified by going to :code:`File` > :code:`Preferences` > :code:`Settings`.

-Then select the :code:`Extension` submenu and select :code:`Superbol COBOL`.
+Then select the :code:`Extension` submenu and select :code:`SuperBOL COBOL`.

 :code:`Path`
 ^^^^^^^^^^^^

 This is the path to the :code:`superbol` executable.

+.. _superbol-vscode-features:

-Superbol extension features
+SuperBOL extension features
 ---------------------------

 Go to definition